 Choice of reference material used to calculate delta values

-Sercon instruments give ultimate flexibility in the choice of using either a reference gas or a reference material when calculating delta values.
-If a reference gas is used, this should itself be calibrated to known international reference materials, and should not be relied upon to give final delta values.
+Sercon instruments give ultimate flexibility in the choice of using either gas from a cylinder or a reference material when calculating delta values.
+If a cylinder gas is used, this should itself be calibrated to known international reference materials, and should not be relied upon to give final delta values.
 A multipoint calibration should always be carried out with matrix matched reference materials.

 Choice of reference materials used for multi-point calibration